Canon 5D Mark IV vs 80D

 - More modern: Is somewhat more recent (announced 6 months after the 80D).

-Advantages of the Canon EOS 80D:
+Arguments in favor of the Canon EOS 80D:

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More compact: Is smaller (139x105mm vs 151x116mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 160g or 18 percent) and is thus easier to take along.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.